-|Size:||Sleeps up to 5, 2 bedrooms|
+|Size||Sleeps up to 5, 2 bedrooms|

 |Family friendly||Great for children of all ages|

-No smoking at this property|
+|Notes||No pets allowed, No smoking at this property|

-|Luxuries:||Private outdoor pool (heated), Internet access, DVD player, Staffed Property|
+|Luxuries||Private outdoor pool (heated), Internet access, DVD player, Staffed property|

-|Pool:||Private outdoor pool (heated)|
+|Pool||Private outdoor pool (heated)|

-|General:||Central heating, TV, CD player, Telephone, Table tennis, Games room, Satellite TV, Wi-fi available|
+|General||Central heating, TV, CD player, Telephone, Table tennis, Games room, Satellite TV, Wi-Fi available|

-|Standard:||Kettle, Toaster, Iron, Hair dryer|
+|Standard||Kettle, Toaster, Iron, Hair dryer|

-|Utilities:||Clothes dryer, Dishwasher, Cooker, Microwave, Fridge, Freezer, Washing machine|
+|Utilities||Clothes dryer, Dishwasher, Cooker, Microwave, Fridge, Freezer, Washing machine|

-|Rooms:||2 Bedrooms, 2 bathrooms of which 2 en suites|
+|Rooms||2 bedrooms, 2 bathrooms of which 2 En suites|

-|Furniture:||Single beds (3), Double beds (1), Cots (1), Dining seating for 6, Lounge seating for 5|
+|Furniture||Single beds (3), Double beds (1), Cots (1), Dining seats for 6, Lounge seats for 5|

-|Outdoors:||Private outdoor pool (heated), Balcony / Terrace, Shared garden, Private garden, BBQ, Bicycles available, Private fishing lake / river|
+|Outdoors||Private outdoor pool (heated), Balcony or terrace, Private garden, Shared garden, BBQ, Private fishing lake or river|

 The downstairs is open plan with french doors onto the private terrace overlooking the fields.
 The rustic old oak dining table is next to the French doors and kitchen for easy dining and country views.
 The lounge has a restored antique sofa, armchair and rocking chair, wine rack(!), wall mounted TV and DVD and CD/MP3 on the sideboard.
 All the original oak beams are exposed and there are warm terracota floor tiles.
 On the adjacent exterior terrace there is a large teak dining table, chairs and parasol which is surrounded by fields, gardens and flower pots.
 Sun loungers (and another small dining table if required) are provided on the patio terrace by the pool.
 There is a wide wood staircase to the first floor landing lit by old french chandeliers and antique wall lights.
 The two bedrooms are at either end of the landing.
 The double room has upholstered French antique bed and matching wardrobe, chair and dressing table.
 The twin (or double) room has a mix of contemporary and old oak furnishings.
 The double room ensuite has a deep oval bath with old fashioned taps and hand held shower and an antique marble topped wash stand.
 The twin room has a 'rainforest' shower over the bath aswell as the handheld shower and old fashioned taps.
 Both bathrooms have rustic tiles and a heated towel radiator.
 We aim to give you lots of comfort alongside lots of rustic charm.
 The kitchen has all modern equipment and lots of crockery and cooking stuff.
 We provide a welcome pack of local bread, eggs, milk and a few other goodies when you arrive.
 Last but not least home made ice cream is our speciality!!

 We have 7 acres of hill behind the property with a protected oak wood plus 2 acres of fields that run down to a stream where you can paddle and do a bit of holiday 'fun' fishing.
-The fields can be used for any games like the badminton, boule, ping pong and football we provide.
+The fields can be used for any games like the badminton, boule, ping pong and football.
 The barn acts as a games room if you prefer to play in the cool.
-The heated swimming pool is set in the original orchard about 70 metres from the cottage and has lovely views of the Pyrenees, sun loungers and table and chairs.
-We also have an inflatable dolphin and dingy!
+The heated swimming pool is set in the old orchard about 70 metres from the cottage and has lovely views of the Pyrenees, sun loungers and table and chairs.
+We also have an inflatable dolphin and dingy and 'noodles'!
 The dairy has its own private sun terrace for alfresco dining on the warm spring and summer evenings.
 We are located about 200 metres from the local country lane with occasional passing farm traffic and keen cyclists.
 The parking is on a level purpose built area in the grounds of the property.
 We also have a vegetable and herb garden from which, subject to the season and availability, we are happy to share our produce with our guests.

 Pyrenees Atlantique has an all year round mild climate with hot summers in June, July and August, warm with more rain in April and May and the coldest months in January and February.
 The mild climate gives lush vegetation and flowers almost all year round making the countryside particularly pretty.
 It is often possible to enjoy sunny days and alfresco dining right through to December.
 The area consists of the beautiful beaches of the Atlantic coast to the west, the Pyrenees and access to Spain in the south, and Bordeaux and the wine regions of the North.
 The economy of Aquitaine and around Lasseube is dominated by agriculture, wine (Jurancon and Madiran being the local appellations) and natural gas extraction, plus a wide variety of tourist activities including skiing, gastronomy, medieval towns, cycling, walking on the route de St Jaques de Compostelle, horse riding, golf, surfing.
 Locally, Brebis (sheeps milk) cheese, Jurancon (sweet aperitif and dry all round drinking) wine, and Rosanne peaches are the most famous.
 The production of Brebis still follows the age old tradition of the Berger (shepherd) taking the sheep to high mountain pastures in the summer for three months and living in isolation to make the cheese.There is also the Blond D'aquitaine beef, free range duck, lots of different types of honey and cherry confiture.
 Pau is the largest city and has a significant British influence with lots of stunning old villas along the Promenade de le Pyrenees.
 There is also a beautiful chateaux and many chic shops and interesting restaurants including one in nearby Jurancon that boasts 2 Michelin stars.
 Pau is often home to the Tour de France cyclists and the Historique Automobile Grand Prix runs every year in May.
 Biarritz is the buzzing and chic seaside resort and close by is the smaller more informal resort of St Jean De Luz.
 The area is dotted with small bastide towns with lovely local auberges, fast running streams and markets.
 There are small towns nestled in the Pyreneen foot hills with cheese and wine festivals, animals and local crafts on show.
 Oloron St Marie has a particularly pretty old town with magnificant views of the surrounding area.
 Other attractions include many thermal/spa towns, the 4*equestrian three day event, horse racing at the Pau Hippodrome.
 The Cottage is only an hour away from the popular ski resorts of Gourette and Pierre St Martin.